reTHINK-project/dev-service-framework/docs/datamodel/data-objects/communication/readme.md

 **qos:** *to be provided*

-**resources:** list of ResourceTypes supported by the communication.
+**resources:** list of HypertyResourceTypes supported by the communication.
 See below

-**children = ["chatmessages"]:** definition of ChatMessages as a SyncObjectChildren of Communication (see below).
+**children = ["resources"]:** defines the Communication children (yncObjectChildren) where all HypertyResources are shared as a DataObjectChild of a Communication.

-  **Note:** more types of resources cna be shared in a communication.
-The following syntax is proposed `<HypertyResourceType>-resources`.
-Examples:

-  - `chat-resources` for chat messages
-  - `file-resources` for shared files
-  - `video-resources` for recorded video communication

 #### CommunicationStatus